• Skip to main content

 To make the most of your visit to Sitka, here are a few helpful tips:

-- Respect the wildlife: When encountering wildlife, maintain a respectful distance and follow the guidelines provided by tour operators or park rangers.
+3. When encountering wildlife, maintain a respectful distance.
+Follow the guidelines provided by tour operators or park rangers.

 Read next: 10 Essential Alaska Cruise Tips for an Amazing Journey